UPPMAX/HPC-python/docs/batch.md

-# Running jupyter in batch mode
+# Running Python in batch mode